ityetti/native-php/README.md

-Learning PHP from the book of PHP7
+Learning PHP from the book of PHP7 Workshop (author Igor Simdyanov)